Barbara Crawford Johnson: Early life and education

-In her free time while in college, Barbara was active in the Air Force Base in Rantoul, Illinois and eventually learned to fly on her own.
-Her on-campus professors, Professor Spring and Professor Vawter, had tremendously encouraged her on her path to becoming an engineer.
-Additionally, she won a bid to become an at-large student senator, acquiring more votes than the candidate running for president.
+In her free time while in college, Johnson was active in the Air Force Base in Rantoul, Illinois and eventually learned to fly on her own.
+She was also an at-large student senator.

-In 1946, in just three years, Barbara Crawford Johnson became the first woman to earn a Bachelor's degree in general engineering from the University of Illinois.
-She immediately had three different job offers: to stay and teach at the University while pursuing graduate work, to move East and build bridges, or to take a job with North American Aviation in California (which later became Space Division of Rockwell International).
+In 1946, in just three years, Johnson became the first woman to earn a Bachelor's degree in general engineering from the University of Illinois.
+Upon graduation and with her love of flying, she decided to take a job with North American Aviation in California.

-Barbara Crawford Johnson speaks to co-workers in her office, circa 1970-1974.
+Johnson speaks to co-workers in her office, circa 1970–1974.